MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/system-requirements.md

 You can upgrade to Dynamics GP from selected previous releases.
 To review whether or not you can upgrade your release, see [CustomerSource](https://mbs.microsoft.com/customersource/northamerica/GP/support/hot-topics/HOT_TOPIC_MDGPUpgrade).

 If you are upgrading to Dynamics GP, you must install the latest update or hotfix for Dynamics GP before starting Dynamics GP Utilities.
-See [CustomerSource](https://mbs.microsoft.com/customersource/northamerica/GP/learning/documentation/system-requirements/dynamicsgpresource#GP2018) for the latest update information.
+See the [Microsoft Dynamics GP Resource Directory](../resources.md) article for the latest update information.

 ## System requirement changes